erikacamilleri/secib-java-course/README.md

-## Getting Started
+## Welcome

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+This repository belongs to students embarking on IB Computer Science between 2021 and 2023.
+Welcome!
+This project will *grow* with you and you will find everything related to practical sessions here.

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains the following folders:

-- `src`: the folder to maintain sources
+- `src`: the folder to maintain source code
 - `lib`: the folder to maintain dependencies
-- `database`: the folder to contain data files
+- `database`: the folder that stores data files
-- `log`: the folder to contain data files
+- `log`: the folder that contains log files to record exceptions and unwanted behaviour

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.